18th SS Mountain Police Regiment: Formation and organization

-All of the police regiments were redesignated as SS police units on 24 February 1943, but this was only a nominal (honorary) renaming, all regiments remained part of the Order Police, they were not subordinated to the Waffen-SS oder SS-administration.
+All of the police regiments were officially redesignated as SS police units on 12 March 1943, but this was only a nominal (honorary) renaming, all regiments remained part of the Order Police, they did not become part of the Waffen-SS or SS-administration.

 From 1943 - 1945 the Polizei-Gebirgsjäger Regiment 18 was subordinated to the Wehrmacht, first in Finland, in summer 1943 it was moved to Greece, in September 1944 it retreated north through the Balkans.
 While it was stationed in Greece, an artillery battalion was assigned to the regiment.